Maximum Agreement Subtrees and H\"older homeomorphisms between Brownian trees: Introduction

 \paragraph{Acknowledgments.} The authors are grateful to Omer Angel for many interesting discussions about various aspects of the model studied in this paper.
 They would also like to thank Nicolas Curien for useful discussions, and Valentin F\'eray for noticing the analogy with~\cite{BBDFGMP22, borga_power_2023}.
+They also thank the anonymous referees for their constructive comments and remarks.
 D.S.'s research has been conducted within the FP2M federation (CNRS FR 2036).